High-Tech Companies Have Banished the Word Brand Strategy

 - Defining the right category – developing a new one or moving to a different one

-- Positioning to ensure you are perceived in the right space, associated with the right competitors, envisioned by your target audience in the right ways
+- Positioning Strategy to ensure you are perceived in the right space, associated with the right competitors, envisioned by your target audience in the right ways

 - Creating a narrative to align your corporate strategy, vision, and why you matter to all of your stakeholders, internal and external